getampt/docs/data.md

 ⚡ › install @ampt/data ▊
 ```

-The `data` interface makes API calls in order to interact with the underlying database, so any handlers or functions that uses `data` must use `async/await`.
+The `data` interface makes API calls in order to interact with the underlying database, so any handlers or functions that use `data` must use `async/await`.

 ```javascript
 import { data } from "@ampt/data";